 Autumn.
 It’s mating season for praying mantis in many parts of the world.
 In tropical regions, you can witness praying mantis mating all year long.
 During that time, male praying mantis flies around, searching for females.
 The ideal scenario for a male would be: When they come across a female praying mantis, they approach her, leap on her back and mate with her.
 And then escape being able to mate with other females.
 But it does not always go that way.

 As a whole, praying mantis is known for being cannibalistic.
 They eat only meat and even feast on other praying mantis.
-Around 20% of the males are being killed and eaten by the females after mating.
+Around 20% of the males are killed and eaten by the females after mating.
 It depends not only on the species but also on the body conditions of the female.

-Why do Praying Mantis Eat Their Mates?
+Why Do Praying Mantis Eat Their Mates?

 Both male and female praying mantis have wings, but only males can use them to fly.